MOSHE & THE ISSUES

 U.S. Fiscal Responsibility

 Ever since World War 2, when Europe sent its gold to the US for safekeeping, America and its US dollar became the world's reserve currency.
 However, that US dollar (a Federal Reserve note, US banknote, or legal document of debt owed by the US government) abandoned silver in 1900 (Gold Standard Act), decoupled from gold in 1934 (Gold Reserve Act), and finally from foreign gold redemptions in 1971 (Nixon Shock).
 Essentially, this means that the US dollar has no backing (fiat, or non-redeemable), has no intrinsic value, and is subject to the mercy of the semi-independent Federal Reserve Bank and the US Treasury printing press.
 And that press added over 100% to our M2 money supply over the past 10 years.
 So it is no wonder that we have inflation rising rapidly in this country.
 We must move towards a 100% green and clean new digital US or global currency.
-Cryptocurrencies have no government or official recognition, but can provide the technology necessary for such money.
-And due to the fact that government officials cannot be trusted to manage said money supply, we must back up our new digital currency with real precious metals (gold, silver, platinum, and palladium) that are in storage or mined using clean technologies, from EPA regulated mines, which are then restored to full environmental sustainability.
+Cryptocurrencies have no government or official recognition but can provide the technology necessary for such money.
+And due to the fact that government officials cannot be trusted to manage the said money supply, we must back up our new digital currency with real precious metals (gold, silver, platinum, and palladium) that are in storage or mined using clean technologies, from EPA regulated mines, which are then restored to full environmental sustainability.

 Time is running out.
 Other nations such as China and Russia have realized that the US dollar hegemony is nearing its demise, and are stockpiling gold.
 Once the US dollar loses its status as the global reserve currency, America will face a major economic collapse.